-We have three reportable segments: Real Estate, Mortgage and Marketing Funds.
-Real Estate comprises our real estate brokerage franchising operations under the RE/MAX brand name and corporate-wide shared services expenses.
+Real Estate comprises our real estate brokerage franchising operations under the RE/MAX brand name and corporatewide shared services expenses.
 Mortgage is comprised of our mortgage brokerage franchising operations under the Motto brand and mortgage loan processing software and services under the wemlo brand.
-Marketing Funds represents our marketing campaigns designed to build and maintain brand awareness for both of our franchise brands and the costs of agent marketing technology such as kvCORE.
+Marketing Funds represents our marketing campaigns designed to build and maintain brand awareness for both of our franchise brands and the costs of agent marketing technology such as BoldTrail.
 Other Revenue contains all other operations which are quantitatively insignificant.

-The majority of our revenue is recurring in nature and driven by the number of agents in the RE/MAX network and the number of open offices in the Motto network.
-Our recurring revenue streams include continuing franchise fees, which are fixed contractual fees paid monthly by RE/MAX and Motto franchisees, and annual dues, which are paid annually by RE/MAX agents.
-For the years ended December 31, 2023, 2022 and 2021, these recurring revenue streams accounted for 66.7%, 64.3% and 62.3% of our revenue excluding the Marketing Funds, respectively.
+Historically the majority of our revenue is recurring in nature and driven by the number of agents in the RE/MAX network and the number of open offices in the Motto network.
+Our recurring revenue streams include continuing franchise fees, which are fixed contractual fees paid monthly (a) by regional franchise owners in Independent Regions or franchisees in Company-Owned Regions based on the number of RE/MAX agents in the respective franchised region or office or (b) by Motto franchisees based on the number of open offices, and annual dues, which are paid annually by RE/MAX agents.
+For the years ended December 31, 2024, 2023 and 2022, these recurring revenue streams accounted for 67.4%, 66.7% and 64.3% of our revenue excluding the Marketing Funds, respectively.
 Broker fees are a variable revenue stream and represent a percentage, generally 1%, of the real estate commissions paid by customers when a RE/MAX agent buys or sells a home.
-For the years ended December 31, 2023, 2022 and 2021, Broker fees accounted for 21.1%, 23.9% and 26.5% of our revenue excluding the Marketing Funds, respectively.
+For the years ended December 31, 2024, 2023 and 2022, Broker fees accounted for 22.7%, 21.1% and 23.9% of our revenue excluding the Marketing Funds, respectively.

-The remainder of our revenue is derived from franchise sales and renewals, preferred marketing arrangements, eventbased revenue and mortgage loan processing revenue.
+The remainder of our revenue is derived from franchise sales and renewals, preferred marketing arrangements, eventbased revenue, mortgage loan processing revenue and digital advertising revenue.
 We evaluate the operating results of our segments based on revenue and adjusted earnings before interest, the provision for income taxes, depreciation and amortization and other non-cash and non-recurring cash charges or other items ("Adjusted EBITDA").
-See Note 16, Segment Information, included in "Part II, Item 8.-Financial Statements and Supplementary Data" of this Annual Report on Form 10-K for further disclosures about segments and descriptions of Adjusted EBITDA.
+See Note 15, Segment Information, included in "Part II, Item 8.-Financial Statements and Supplementary Data" of this Annual Report on Form 10-K for further disclosures about segments and descriptions of Adjusted EBITDA.